jobteaser/eslint-config-jobteaser/README.md

 ## Improving this config

-You can make sure this module lints with itself using `npm run lint`.
+- You can make sure this module lints with itself using `npm run lint`.
+- if you want to add a new rule, open an [issue](https://github.com/jobteaser/eslint-config-jobteaser/issues) to discuss it.